stromatolith/peabox/tutorial/content_of_tutorial.md

 in the phase when you still work creatively with new ideas in quick sequence, they allow you to track the algorithm behaviour on the fly, whether it stays in random search mode, stagnates, or tends to special types of low-quality optima.
 In this tutorial lesson the test problem is implemented in three different versions.
 The solution plots are made using Matplotlib.
-DIfferent EAs are thrown at the problem.
+Different EAs are thrown at the problem.

 - lesson 5a: implementing the problem producing fragmented code which is difficult to maintain